teghan-simonton/CoMo-code-compliance/README.md

 # CoMo-code-compliance
-Analysis of code compliance complaints in Columbia, Missouri

 We obtained a dataset containing code compliance complaints for Columbia, Missouri for the last few years.
 The dataset required significan cleaning, and the address of each complaint needed to be geocoded into longitude/latitude points before I could start spacial analysis.
 Most of this can be found in the file, CoMo_CodeCompliance.Rmd.